eu-digital-identity-wallet/eudi-lib-android-wallet-core/transfer-manager/README.md

 val verifierIsTrusted = processedRequest.trustMetadata != null
 val requesterCertChain = processedRequest.requester.certChain      // null if no reader auth

-// Walk the presentment tree.
-For ISO 18013-5 it is effectively flat — one option, one
+// Get every match the wallet has for the request.
+For ISO 18013-5 the list contains
-// member per credential set — so a single `flatMap` chain yields all candidate matches. val matches: List<CredentialPresentmentSetOptionMemberMatch> = processedRequest.presentmentData
+// a single option that already gathers them all. val matches: List<CredentialPresentmentSetOptionMemberMatch> =
-    .credentialSets
-    .flatMap { set -> set.options.flatMap { o -> o.members.flatMap { m -> m.matches } } }
+    processedRequest.presentmentSelections.single().matches
 ```

-> **ℹ️ Soft matching**: a candidate credential appears in `presentmentData` if it has
+> **ℹ️ Soft matching**: a candidate credential appears in the matches list if it has
 > **at least one** of the verifier's requested data elements.
 Missing elements are silently
 > omitted from `match.claims`.
 The response may therefore be a partial disclosure.

 #### Building the disclosure selection

+The simplest path is to use `processedRequest.presentmentSelections.single()` directly —
+it already gathers every match the wallet has for the request.
+Walk the tree yourself
+only when you need fine-grained per-match decisions before building the selection.

 For full disclosure (the user agrees to share everything that matched), just wrap the
 chosen match in a selection: